igor-muram/FiniteElementMethod/README.md

 The coefficients of the equation are constant within the finite element.<br>
 The coefficients are set in accordance with the materials of the areas indicated in the input file with the grid.<br>
 The matrix of a system of linear equations is generated in a sparse row-column format.<br>
-Conjugate gradient method with LLT-preconditioning is used to solve SLAE, because the SLAE matrix is symmetric.
+Conjugate gradient method is used to solve SLAE.